 Ms. Sandberg is a brilliant woman.
 She's very accomplished and a great leader.
 After seeing her interviewed several times - I can also say both her sincerity and her empathy quotients are sky high.
-She probably can run a six minute mile.
-And at the risk of sounding sexist - she's beautiful as well.
 She deserved a much better cover.
 More succinctly - the body language here is not representative of or consistent with the written message - it's a light-year off the mark.

 The article is well written.
 Time's (or any other) professional photographers take great technical and artistic images.
 Spouses or friends may indeed like them.
 Magazine editors & senior staff pick the ones they want from a choice of many images for internal photos and the cover shot.
 But here - and very often, such photos send the completely wrong messages.
 The same thing happens in a myriad of advertising and marketing scenarios.
 This is corporate self-destructive behavior.
 Why shoot yourself in the foot?
 Please stop.
 Do your homework.

 Nonverbal Communication Analysis # 2329: Sheryl Sandberg (COO of Facebook) on 60 Minutes AND a bit of Mark Zuckerberg -Two Crucial Body Language Tells

 Nonverbal Communication Analysis # 1770: White House Correspondents' DinnerLindsay Lohan's Body Language

 Nonverbal Communication Secret # 1563: Geithner and Holder In Deference to the President - One Occasion to Use the Fig Leaf